mseminatore/TeslaJS/README.md

 1. Streaming now works as of **1.0.38**, see **simpleStreaming** sample!
 2. In **1.0.43** updated formatting of **odometer** sample.
+3. In **1.0.45** updated Readme

 ## Known Issues

 1. The **testla** sample is still in active development.
 Suggestions are welcome but please hold bug reports.
-2. The homelink API seems to require Autopilot.
+2. The homelink API appears to require Autopilot.
 Can someone with AP test and report back?
 3. Calendar support not yet functional.
+If someone can share the JSON for a valid calendar request that would help.

 # Tesla API Documentation